-- It allows for thorough understanding of Math, Science, Language, Literature, Social sciences, Humanities, Global culture, Arts and allied disciplines.
+- It allows for a thorough understanding of Math, Science, Language, Literature, Social sciences, Humanities, Global culture, Arts and allied disciplines.

-- It allows for interdisciplinary as well as cross cultural learning integrating Fundamental sciences, Social sciences and Mathematics.
+- It allows for interdisciplinary as well as cross-cultural learning integrating Fundamental sciences, Social sciences and Mathematics.

 - It facilitates an understanding of applied sciences like Engineering, Medicine, Agriculture, Linguistics, Anthropology etc.

 - It shapes a journey that is personalised for each learner and facilitates an understanding of multiple perspectives.

 Learn more about Studio-based learning: